June 24, 2017 § 1 Comment

 Just as Ms.Fatima’s class, the children here are also of mixed gender, tribes, and age.
 A poster on the wall shows a hand drawn map of Afghanistan with lines dividing the provinces, and the photos of children were placed according to where they come from.
 Here the children also teach each other languages of the tribe they belong to.
 “This place is a little Afghanistan”, one of the teachers said proudly.
 I couldn’t have agreed more, this is how it should be.

 Sadly in Afghanistan, the (adults) society is fragmented based on tribes.
 Past tragedies between different tribes have planted distrust and paranoia, and it segregates people to even the most superficial level of interaction.
 But here in the orphanage, little children not only coexist, but benefit each other by learning from differences and diversities.
 Everything here before my eyes is a testament of love and what needs to be done in times of trouble.
 The laughter, the friendship, the drawings on the wall, the furniture.
 Somebody had cut the papers, drew, colored them, and stuck them to the wall.
 Somebody had bought the carpet and the racks, and arranged the books.
+Somebody keeps this space clean and tidy.
 The founders that work tirelessly to find donors, the staff that keep things together, the teachers that have built such a strong connection with the children that must be central to their emotional well-being.

 The naivete of the children made me want to laugh and cry at the same time.
 When they introduced themselves (in English, of course), they told me their favorite colors (basically each mentioned ALL the colors -maybe to show off their vocabulary :-D) and favorite dish (many of them said “steak”).
 At the end of their introduction, they’d say that their father had died.
 Each of them had different stories to tell.